mjwowpa/HybridAppAzureStack/README.md

 This project is meant for use with **Azure Stack Development Kit**.
 Azure Stack Technical Preview 3 Refresh users can still adapt the repo with [TP3-Refresh](https://github.com/Azure/AzureStack-Tools/tree/TP3-Refresh).

+## Description

+### Aim

+This repo contains resources to illustrate the hybrid capability of Azure Stack.
-In this basic scenario, you'll be able to deploy a classic e-commerce solution on the Microsoft public Cloud: Azure and validate your orders on a private platform with Azure Stack.
+With the same consistency of Azure, you'll be able to deploy a classic e-commerce solution on the Microsoft public Cloud and validate your orders on a private platform with Azure Stack.

+### How It Works ?

+To enable connection between e-shop on Azure and your logistic platform on Azure Stack, we'll use a Microsoft Cloud feature: Azure SDK Storage.
+For each transaction made on your SpreeCommerce, there is an additional script which will use the SDK to send "message" on a Azure Queue.
+Last but not least, Azure Stack can connect synchronously on this Azure Queue and edit messages.
+With this capability available on Azure, you can connect the both platforms and begin to empower the hybrid potential of Azure Stack.

 ## Prerequisites